osman-95/MEng_Project/README.md

 ## Upcoming Tasks to be completed
 I am currently working on the following,
 - Labeling my final dataset.
--Writing a code to generate a dataset by extracting the annotations information from the annotation .csv file to train it to a classification model.
+- Writing a code to generate a dataset by extracting the annotations information from the annotation .csv file to train it to a classification model.
 - After building an object detection model, writing a code to extract the annotations/labels from the output of the object detector.
 This extracted information (labels/annotations) will be fed to the classification model for determining the class of the image.